dominikduda/vim_timebox/README.md

 <img src="https://raw.githubusercontent.com/dominikduda/config_files/master/dd_logo_blue_bg.png" width="300" height="300" />

 # vim_timebox
-Want try solving a problem in limited time? *vim_timebox* is simple vim-exit surviving timer.
+Want try solving a problem in limited time? *vim_timebox* is simple vim-exit-surviving timer.

 ##### Why should you use it?
   - Simple but sufficient timebox solution
+  - Creates temp timestamp file which makes it independent of vim process
   - Works out of the box!

 ## Installation